Signed Firmware

 What is Signed Firmware?

-The process of signing firmware is initiated through the computation of a cryptographic hash value.
-The value is then signed with the private key of a private/public key pair before the signature is attached to the firmware image.
+The procedure for signing firmware commences with the calculation of a cryptographic hash value.
+Subsequently, this value is signed using the private key of a private/public key pair, and the resulting signature is affixed to the firmware image.

-Before firmware can be upgraded, the new firmware must be verified.
-To ensure that the new firmware is unmodified, the public key is used to confirm that the hash value was indeed signed with the matching private key.
-By also computing the hash value of the firmware and comparing it to this validated hash value from the signature, the integrity of the firmware can be verified.
+Prior to the firmware upgrade process, it is essential to verify the new firmware's authenticity.
+This verification involves using a public key to confirm that the hash value was signed with the corresponding private key.
+Additionally, by computing the hash value of the firmware and cross-referencing it with the authenticated hash value from the signature, the firmware's integrity can be ascertained.

 How it works?